-• The 100-ft strip along I-40 shown under the Parks/Open Space land use category should be maintained as such, to serve a buffering function along the freeway.
+• The 100-ft wide strip along I-40 shown under the Parks/Open Space land use category should be maintained as such, to serve a buffering function along the freeway.

 A Land Use Plan Amendment represents a change to the land use component of the Town's Comprehensive Plan.
-It concerns specific properties, however it is different than a rezoning.
+It concerns specific properties; however, it is different than a rezoning.
 The Land Use Plan category indicates a policy for future use of land and intensity of activity that fits with the Town's overall vision.
 A Zoning Atlas Amendment (rezoning) may subsequently apply a set of development regulations to the property that is appropriate under the land use category.

 If a property owner proposes a Land Use Plan Amendment and rezoning which are mutually supportive, they may be reviewed concurrently and considered at the same Public Hearing.
-In the case of the Weavers Grove application, the proposed Land Use Plan Amendment would support an associated Zoning Atlas Amendment application to rezone the property to Residential-6-Conditional Zoning (R-6-CZ).
+In the case of the Weavers Grove application, the proposed Land Use Plan Amendment would support an associated Zoning Atlas Amendment application to rezone the property to Residential-6-Conditional Zoning (R-6-CZ) and Neighborhood Commercial-Conditional Zoning (NC-CZ).

 The Land Use Management Ordinance lists four (4) criteria for review of a Land Use Plan Amendment proposal.
-Staff provides below an evaluation of how these criteria are met, following review of the applicant's Statement of Justification:
+Staff provides below an evaluation of how these criteria are met, following review of the attached applicant's materials: